 At low water, I motored my Cornish Crabber into the harbour with my wife and her friend onboard.
 The fact they had a long, vertical and rusty ladder to climb up if they had any hope of getting ashore, was not greeted very well but I`m pleased to report my marriage survived.
 Great Yarmouth is not known for accommodating leisure boaters.
 Some may have stronger words to say about that, but it is after all very much a commercial port.
 So when the Harbour Master approached my vessel, moored just outside the Festival, I was expecting some sort of official damnation.
 “Are you staying there?” he said, in a very polite manner.
 I informed him of my intention to stay and he then said to both my delight and disappointment, I could moor inside the festival!
 Close to the Grand Turk; a replica ship from Nelsons Navy with sails, cannons and everything!
 “Haven’t you got enough ships?”
 I asked him.
 It turned out the best navy in the world had let us down…broke down to be exact (Wasn’t like that in my day!).
 The band could still play onboard the smaller Naval vessel, but even I outgunned that one.
 I consoled myself, I had now become one of the exhibits, unofficially you understand.

 Thanks to the Captain and Crew of HMS Explorer, we played our music to a very appreciative audience on the quay and I was amazed that they just left us to it, they being the crew!
-It was like they handed us the keys and said “Look after the place, were going for a spot of shore leave!”
+They literally handed us the keys and said “Look after the place, were going for a spot of shore leave!”
+They left the ship in our hands would you believe?
 Not like that in my… For those not so familiar with a maritime festival it is full of colour and interest.
 You do not have to be an old shell-back to enjoy the atmosphere.
 My wife returned with the children, they promptly sat around the Punch and Judy show scoffing ice-cream and later joined in the various workshops.

 The smoke cleared and so did my head.
 Those days of indoctrination had worked on me; The best navy in the worlds training had a lot to answer for.
 I had been to another place I sail so rarely.
 Had I experienced anything remotely like that of a seaman at Trafalgar?
 Of course not.
 But had I returned fire, it would no doubt have made a greater tale more befitting a barking old seadog .
 The following day I sailed across Breydon Water and hoisted the Jolly Roger, waited till I was well clear of humanity then touched those wires together.
 As a blue cloud rose up from the barrel a dark apocalyptic one answered, rose over the mudflats; a zillion wading birds stopped their wading and took to that Norfolk sky.